-This 3-day workshop for film and stage directors will introduce participants to the principles that shape success – from preparation and auditions to exercises, improv techniques, rehearsal practices, and final performance.
+This 3-day workshop for film and stage directors as well as actors who wish to learn more from the directors perspective will introduce participants to the principles that shape success – from preparation and auditions to exercises, improv techniques, rehearsal practices, and final performance.
 You will gain hands-on experience working with actors and also learning to work as actors (through acting exercises and structured improvs), because the best way to understand how actors work is through doing the work yourself.
 You will learn the communication skills and techniques you need to get the best performances out of your actors by making your instructions and intent clear.
 As part of this intensive, you will direct professional actors in an assigned scene to be presented during the final class.

 Before Class 1:

 - Prepare directing plans for the short audition sides provided

 - Classroom Acting Exercises – learning by doing